ubc-library-rc/dryad2dataverse/docs/installation.md

 `pip install git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`

+Of course, if you want to use a branch other than _master_, you can switch _master_ for the branch you want.
+This is not recommended, though, as the _master_ branch contains the most current [stable] release.

 ## Manual Download

 The source code for this project is available at <https://github.com/ubc-library-rc/dryad2dataverse>

 To install, first clone the repository: